plyycajk/tracking-data-proof-of-concept/README.md

 ### merged_yellis_diff_with_exams.csv
 This is a csv file of the data generated to showcase the dashboard - this was done separately in python but the steps to do so are not included within this repository

+### Images
+These are not assets for the dashboard - these are screenshots and gifs for this project README.md file

 ### requirements.txt
 Lists the required modules for this project